Pupil Premium Grant

 For a detailed action plan of our Pupil Premium Strategy for 2016/17, please click the link below.
-Here you will find how we will spend the pupil premium to address those barriers and the reasons for that approach and how we will measure the impact of the pupil premium.
+Here you will find how we spent the pupil premium to address those barriers and the reasons for that approach and how we measured the impact of the pupil premium.

 Pupil Premium Strategy 2015/16

 For a detailed evaluation of our Pupil Premium Strategy for 2015/16, please click the link below.
 Here you will find information about how we spent the pupil premium allocation and the impact of the expenditure on eligible and other pupils.